Rudolph the Red-Nosed Reindeer: View-Master reels (1950, 1955)

-The stereoscope View-Master version of the story was issued and copyrighted by Sawyer's on August 1, 1950, as a 14 frame, 7 image reel and numbered "FT-25".
+The stereoscope View-Master version of the story was issued and copyrighted by Sawyer's on August 1, 1950, as a 14-frame, 7-image reel numbered "FT-25".
 The text was provided by Thomas L. Dixon and the model and diorama work by Florence Thomas.
-A follow-up 3 reel packet, also with Thomas involved, was copyrighted on September 10, 1955.
+A follow-up 3-reel packet, also with Thomas involved, was copyrighted on September 10, 1955.
 These showcased new stories by Robert L. May: Rudolph, the Red-Nosed Reindeer and J. Baddy, the Brilliant Bear (FT-26), Rudolph, the Red-Nosed Reindeer and Uncle Bigby, the Blue-Nosed Reindeer (FT-27) and Rudolph, the Red-Nosed Reindeer Shines Again (FT-28).
 Later reissue packets of the 1960s and beyond replaced the FT-28 version with the 1950 FT-25 version.
 The 1955 packet was promoted on television at the time by Arlene Francis.

 Comic books (beginning in 1950)

-DC Comics, then known as National Periodical Publications, published a series of 13 annuals titled Rudolph the Red-Nosed Reindeer from 1950 to 1962.
+DC Comics, then known as National Periodical Publications, published a series of 13 annuals titled Rudolph the Red-Nosed Reindeer from 1950-1962.
 Rube Grossman drew most of the 1950s stories.

 In 1972, DC Comics published a 14th edition in an extra-large format.
 Subsequently, they published six more in that format: Limited Collectors' Edition C-20, C-24, C-33, C-42, C-50 and All-New Collectors' Edition C-53, C-60.

 Additionally, one digest format edition was published as The Best of DC #4 (March–April 1980).
 The 1970s Rudolph stories were written and drawn by Sheldon Mayer.

 Children's book (1958)

-In 1958, Little Golden Books published an illustrated storybook, adapted by Barbara Shook Hazen and illustrated by Richard Scarry.
+In 1958, Little Golden Books published an illustrated storybook adapted by Barbara Shook Hazen and illustrated by Richard Scarry.
 The book, similar in story to the Max Fleischer cartoon short, is no longer in print, but a revised Little Golden Books version of the storybook was reissued in 1972.